williamdlees/dn_annotate/readme.md

 ## Capabilities

-- Requires reads that have been run through a pre-processing pipeline such as that provided by [Presto] (https://presto.readthedocs.io/en/stable/), and are provided in a single FASTA file per sample.
+- Requires reads that have been run through a pre-processing pipeline such as that provided by [Presto](https://presto.readthedocs.io/en/stable/), and are provided in a single FASTA file per sample.
 - Will work either with germline sets distributed with IgBLAST, or custom germline sets
 - Derives a personalised genotype (V, D and J are personalised), which can optionally include inferred alleles not present in the V, D and J germline sets
 - Derives a personaised haplotype using J anchor genes, using any J genes for which 2 alleles are found in the sample
-- Provides annotated reads in [MiAIRR Rearrangement format] (https://docs.airr-community.org/en/stable/datarep/rearrangements.html), where calls are based on the personalised genotype.
+- Provides annotated reads in [MiAIRR Rearrangement format](https://docs.airr-community.org/en/stable/datarep/rearrangements.html), where calls are based on the personalised genotype.

 ## Requirements

-The pipeline is intended to be used under [DolphinNext] (https://dolphinnext.readthedocs.io/en/latest/), although the .nf file can be used standalone with [Nextflow] (https://nextflow.io).
+The pipeline is intended to be used under [DolphinNext](https://dolphinnext.readthedocs.io/en/latest/), although the .nf file can be used standalone with [Nextflow](https://nextflow.io).
 Using DolphinNext will provide a user interface for defining the pipeline parameters, will manage the pipeline execution, and present output files in a convenient form.

-The pipeline is executed in the [immcantation-suite container] (https://immcantation.readthedocs.io/en/stable/docker/intro.html) under Docker or Singularity.
+The pipeline is executed in the [immcantation-suite container](https://immcantation.readthedocs.io/en/stable/docker/intro.html) under Docker or Singularity.
 The pipeline requires version 4.4.0 or above.

 ## Workflow Setup